Two women sitting on a couch, smiling and looking at each other with affection, in a cozy living room.

 Hand-drawn illustration of a paper airplane with a dotted flight path.

-Help is Here for Parents of Bright Teens with ADHD*
+Help is Here for Parents of Bright Teens with ADHD, Autism, SLD, etc*

 You know your child is intelligent.